jayden-n/jobmatic/README.md

 # JobMatic 💼

 > [!NOTE]
-> A job tracking personalized application that keeps things real simple - create, update/delete, and handlidy manage all your job-hunting activities
+> A full-stack job tracking personalized application that keeps things real simple - create, update/delete, and handlidy manage all your job-hunting activities

 ---